-- 200. If we suspend registration because of child protection concerns, following evidence received at inter-agency strategy discussions, we may suspend registration to eliminate any risk of harm to children while the police or local authority investigates the allegations. - 201.
+- 209. If we suspend registration because of child protection concerns, following evidence received at inter-agency strategy discussions, we may suspend registration to eliminate any risk of harm to children while the police or local authority investigates the allegations. - 210.
 When we are made aware of concerns but no inter-agency strategy meeting is planned, we seek as much information as possible by telephone from the relevant child protection agencies to assist in our decision-making.
-Our role is to investigate a provider's compliance with the Childcare Act 2006 and associated regulations, including the requirements in the 'Statutory framework for the Early Years Foundation Stage'. - 202.
-Although a police or local authority investigation may be ongoing, we will still carry out our own investigation, although we take care not to compromise any other agency's investigation. - 203.
-Inspectors must commence investigations promptly and should write to any other agency carrying out or thinking about carrying out an investigation to inform them of our intention to investigate and when our investigation will begin.
-Any request by another agency for us to delay our investigation must be considered against the risks.
+Our role is to investigate a provider's compliance with the Childcare Act 2006 and associated regulations, including the requirements in the 'Statutory framework for the early years foundation stage'.29 - 211.
+Although a police or local authority investigation may be ongoing, we will still carry out our own regulatory activity, although we take care not to compromise any other agency's investigation. - 212.
+Inspectors must commence regulatory activity promptly and should write to any other agency carrying out or thinking about carrying out an investigation to inform them of our intention to carry out our own assessment and when our regulatory activity will begin.
+Any request by another agency for us to delay our regulatory activity must be considered against the risks.
+We do not delay our activity just because another agency has asked us to.
+We have our own regulatory powers and we must apply these in line with our responsibilities to safeguard children.
 We should keep in regular contact with any other investigating agency about the progress of its investigation and review our decision on a regular basis.
-We should ensure that we do not jeopardise any child protection investigation by another agency. - 204.
+We should ensure that we do not jeopardise any child protection investigation by another agency. - 213.
 Where we suspend registration because the risk to children involves child protection issues and other agencies conduct an investigation, we cannot always tell registered providers the full reasons for the suspension of their registration.
 This is because it may jeopardise other agencies' investigations.
+We agree with the lead investigation agency, wherever relevant and possible, what information we can share with the registered person in the notice of suspension.

-&lt;sup>28 'Statutory framework for the Early Years Foundation Stage', Department for Education, 2014; www.gov.uk/government/publications/early-years-foundation-stage-framework--2.
+29 'Statutory framework for the early years foundation stage', Department for Education, 2014; www.gov.uk/government/publications/early-years-foundation-stage-framework--2.